 Compared to the rest of the Houston Metro market, the Northwest Crossing submarket has less expensive rates, so you should have no trouble finding a great deal in this depreciated submarket.

 In the last 90 days, 305 listings have been posted online, so you'll want to check back regularly for new listings.
 About 37% of the office spaces in the Northwest Crossing are subleases, so you might be able to snag a great spot on a short term.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

 The standard measurement for office space in this area is around 640 sqft.
 Most buildings in this market are approximately 6 stories.
 Most buildings in this area were built in 1981 and are Class B.

-A large portion of this area is residential, but there's plenty of office_space.
+A large portion of this region is residential, but there's plenty of office_space.
 Education is the dominant industry in this area.
 Most of the folk of Northwest Crossing work from home.
 Commuting under 5 minutes a day is the norm for those who opt to reside in this part of town.